Other travel documents

 Friday 15th Up at 01h00, ready for minibus at 01h30, ready to meet our Bedouin guide Mohammed at 01h25 (his fee is about £5) to start walking up Mount Sinai.
 Joy fell fairly early on, no harm done.
 Joy found it hard work.
 There were huts selling drinks & chocolate every now and them.
 The occasional camel passed us, we could have rented a camel to take us half the way to the top.
 We paused to use one "composting" loo by the path, a good job it was dark!
 We reached the top after much audible groaning from Joy and wheezing from me at 05h30, the sky was just beginning to lighten in the east.
 We bought hot chocolates and rented a blanket.
 Stunningly wonderful sunrise, every minute better than the previous.
 A gang of Ukrainians sang a dawn song.
 It was hard work going down too, and you could see the dangerous bits you hadn't seen in the dark.
 We met Sabri at 08h30, and were driven off to the hotel for breakfast.
 Depart 10h00 with Sabri, along to the W coast and up the Gulf of Suez.
 Stopped at Moses Wells (and to see a hot well nearby), and to look at the Suez Canal (but large signs saying no photos).
 The canal has high banks both sides, you don't actually see much of it.
 We arrived Cairo back at "Les 3 Pyramids" at 17h30, rooms 706, 707 this time.
 Evening meal (kebab and kofta)on the 12th floor watching the Sound & Light at the Pyramids from several miles away.

 Sunday 17th Pack.
 Breakfast 07h30 depart 08h30 with Sabri.
-Desert road N towards the coast W of Alex.
+We took the desert road N towards the coast W of Alexandria.
 Irrigation & farming or building all the way to Alex.
 Brief coffee stop.
-Turn L (west) at the coast, past 100 miles of holiday villages along the coast.
-Stop at El Alamain for the Military Museum.
+Turn L (west) at the coast, past 100 miles of holiday villages/hotels along the coast.
+We stopped at El Alamain to look in the Military Museum.
 1 hour there.
-On near the coast to Mersah Metrouh, turn L into the desert.
-Stop for sunset, then on to Siwa arrive 19h10.
+There were separate British, German and Italian sections.
+Each told a rather different story of their own victories!
+On near the coast to Mersah Metrouh, turn south into the desert.
+Stop for sunset (the driver needed to pray), then on to Siwa arrive at 19h10.
 "Simple" hotel.
 The hotel didn't serve food.
 Phone calls to Gaidaa at Champion Tours confirming we want only 2 nights here.
-Drove with Sabri to a restaurant "Kebooz Siwa" or Kenooz run by Ali Abdullah.
-Mud building, we eat among the tops of the date palms.
-Wonderful meal, best yet, tajin, mixed legetables in an earthenware casserole.
+We drove with Sabri to a restaurant "Kebooz Siwa" or Kenooz run by Ali Abdullah.
+It was a mud building, with date palms growing through the roof.
+We eat among the tops of the date palms, lit by oil lamps.
+Wonderful meal, best yet, tajin, mixed vegetables in an earthenware casserole.
 Joy had fig shake to drink.
 Bed 22h00.

-Monday 18th Jean+Rory slept badly with mosquitoes, we kept the fan going and were OK.
-Fairly grot breakfast in the Hotel (omelette and little else), meet Sabri 09h00 & guide Abu Bakhr.
-To all the local sights, Cleopatra's Well (deep, round, bubbling, cold), "Alexander's Oracle" and temple, Hill of the Dead (a man let us into the tombs, real dead bodies), then to old Shale Town (a hill of mud houses on top of each other 8 stories high).
+Monday 18th Jean+Rory slept badly with mosquitoes, we knew to keep the fan going and were OK.
+Fairly grot breakfast in the hotel (omelette and little else), and meet Sabri 09h00 with guide Abu Bakhr.
+To all the local sights, Cleopatra's Well (deep clear water, round, bubbling, cold), "Alexander's Oracle" and temple, and the Hill of the Dead.
+This was a collection of tombs, with a locked iron gate.
+Just stand for a minute and a man appears and lets us into the tombs.
+Just like the Valley of the kings, but there's no-one else there and you are right next to the real dead bodies.
+Time to move on, to the old Shale Town (a hill of mud houses on top of each other 8 stories high).
 Then to see the sunset at the western lake past more wells.
 To Ali Abdullah's (he's been on the Discovery Channel on a series "The hottest places in the world") restaurant again, super again!
 Then he took us to his shop afterwards and showed photos of the Discovery team!

-Tuesday 19th Breakfast 07h30, depart Siwa 08h30.
+Tuesday 19th Breakfast 07h30, depart Siwa 08h30 heading to Alexandria.
 300 km N to the coast, one brief stop.
 Coffee stop with disgusting loos, just after Marsa Matruh.
-All afternoon along the coast road to Alex, past endless building of seaside holiday villages.
-Arrive Alex 16h30, along by the sea, stayed at nice Hotel Plaza near the other (E) end of the Corniche, floor 10 overlooking the sea (rooms 1007, 907).
-Quick walk along the front before it got dark.
+All afternoon along the coast road to Alex, past endless building of seaside holiday villages/hotels.
+We arrived Alex at 16h30, along by the sea, and stayed at a nice Hotel Plaza near the other (E) end of the Corniche, floor 10 overlooking the sea (rooms 1007, 907).
+Quick walk along the sea front before it got dark.
 Tried for a drink in the bar before eating, but no alcohol for Ramadan.
-Eat in hotel restaurant (and alcoholic drinks were available with the meal, but they were out of gin+tonic!), shish kebab.
-Nice to have a more luxurious hotel!
+We eat in the hotel restaurant, and found that alcoholic drinks were available with the meal, but unfortunately for Joy they were out of gin+tonic.
+The meal was shish kebab.
+Nice to have a more luxurious hotel after Siwa!

 Wednesday 20th Good sleep!
 Up 06h30 to see the moonset!
 Breakfast 08h00, our guide Amel met us at 09h00.
-Off to Coptic Museum (lots of lovely Greco-Roman artefacts), Catacombs (a first for me), Jewellery Museum (King Farouk + wife + predecessors jewellery, lots of money, no taste), and a palace.
+Off to the Coptic Museum with lots of lovely Greco-Roman artefacts, then to the Catacombs (a first for me), the Jewellery Museum (King Farouk + wife + predecessors jewellery, lots of money, no taste), and a palace (one of Farouk's many).
 13h30 head off back to Cairo, 1 stop (fed the monkeys), arrived back at Les 3 Pyramids yet again 17h00, beginning to feel like home, rooms 706 705 this time.
 Taxi to Dalia's for coffee & snack with her and hubbie Tarek.
 Heard but didn't see the kids.
 Home later than I thought.

 Thursday 21st Khan-el-Khalili bazaar again in the morning in a 4x4 with Abdul, he collected us at 12h30 in a no waiting area.
-Slob at the hotel pool in the afternoon, a cold dip for Rory & Joy.
+A last slob at the hotel pool in the afternoon, and a cold dip for Rory & Joy.
 Taxi to Abdrahman's in 15h30 to arrive for 16h25, in time to break fast at sunset with him and family.
-Wife Aida (Omar's sister), daughter Soha and husband and kids, son Ahmed, and lots of others.
+Wife Aida (Omar's sister), daughter Soha (who was a small child during my first visit 27 years ago) with her husband and kids, son Ahmed, and lots of others.
 Fantastic nosh!

 |Eric's life history summary is here |